 You know yourself best & maybe you need to test out what works best for you.
 But, I would definitely continue with your usual morning routine if possible.

 My morning routine has shifted since my boyfriend is working from home with me, but I have generated a new morning routine that contains my non negotiable self care items and gives me the time I need to myself.
-You can read more about this routine in my post, My Morning Routine As A Young Entrepreneur Working From Home!

 Give yourself breaks throughout the day